mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-05-Spatial-Data-In-R-sf.md

 ```

 ### dplyr
-In this section we'll use dplyr several times, so let's just review the 'verbs' in `dplyr` - and keep in mind, they operate on the attribute data in our `sf` data frame and leave the geometries untouched.
+In this section we'll use dplyr several times, so let's just review the 'verbs' in `dplyr` - these methods operate just on the attribute data in our `sf` data frame and leave the geometries untouched.
 * select() keeps only certain variables
 * rename() renames a variable and leaves all others unchanged
 * filter() returns rows that match a certain condition(s)